Assessing the interoperability maturity of your digital public services

 IMAPS helps public service owners to enhance the quality and customer focus of the delivery of the digital public service and facilitate collaboration between public administrations.
 Identifying opportunities for the sharing and reuse of available services and data, IMAPS supports public service owners to deliver their services in a more effective and efficient way.

 Ultimately, end users of the digital public service, i.e. citizens, business, other public administrations, benefit from more interoperable services thanks to increased administrative efficiency and collaboration.

 The predecessor of the IMAPS is the Interoperability Maturity Model (IMM).

 What are the objectives?

-- Devising a self-assessment model to measure the interoperability maturity level of European public services that can be consistently applied throughout the different European public administrations;
+- Devising a self-assessment tool to measure the behavioural interoperability maturity level of digital public services that can be consistently applied throughout the different European public administrations;

-- Enabling Member States and EU institutions to assess the interoperability readiness of their digital public services, get recommendations on how to improve their interoperability and compare historically how interoperability of their services progress;
+- Enabling Member States and EU institutions to assess the behavioural interoperability readiness of their digital public services, get recommendations on how to improve their interoperability and compare historically how interoperability of their services progresses;

-- Analysing results, drafting conclusions for the best practices, bottlenecks, and challenges in achieving high levels of interoperability maturity and identifying common patterns of recurring interoperability-related problems.
+- Analysing results, drafting conclusions for behavioural interoperability enablers, good practices and challenges in achieving high levels of interoperability maturity and identifying common patterns of recurring interoperability-related problems.